 I love this question because it’s all about how a company can improve in virtually any area.
 Some customers might suggest product improvements might suggest a way to improve the system.
 Some might share an idea of how to deliver better customer service.
 Every time a customer gives a thoughtful answer to this question, they are giving you a gift.
 And, be sure to pay extra close attention to the customers who rate you highest.
 These people already think you are great, so their ideas are ways to improve on greatness.

-With that in mind, I want you to consider using this question internally, asking your employees to answer a version of the question that goes like this, “Thinking back over the last year, what’s one thing you can think of that would make working here better?”
+With that in mind, I want you to consider using this question internally.
+Ask your employees to answer a version of the question that goes like this, “Thinking back over the last year, what’s one thing you can think of that would make working here better?”

-This is an insightful question that can give you the one idea you need to keep an employee from leaving, create a more fulfilling employment opportunity, create a more engaged workforce, and more.
+This is an insightful question that can give you the one idea you need to keep an employee from leaving.
+Create a more fulfilling employment opportunity and create a more engaged workforce, and more.

 By the way, that last sentence is important.
 Let me emphasize that you must work and use some of the better suggestions.
 It must be obvious to your employees that you are not only listening to their ideas but acting on them as well.
 It will be demoralizing to ask people to take the time to submit a thoughtful idea, only to find out that all of them fall on deaf ears.